labstructbioinf/pLM-BLAST/README.md

 ## Searching a database

-To search the database `database` with a FASTA sequence stored in `query.fas`, a query embedding must be computed:
+To search the database `database` with a FASTA sequence in `query.fas`, we first need to calculate the embedding:

 ```bash
 python embeddings.py query.fas query.pt